nashin2025/ai-assistant-studio-20250928/README.md

 The application will be available at `http://localhost:5000`

-**Database Setup:** The SQLite database is created automatically on first startup at `data/ai-assistant-studio.db`
+**Database Setup:** PostgreSQL database is automatically configured on Replit (or via DATABASE_URL environment variable)

 ## 🖥️ Platform-Specific Setup